hilogames/HLSpriteKit/README.md

 * `HLScrollNode`.
 Provides support for scrolling and scaling its content with pan and pinch gestures.
 The interface is deliberately analagous to `UIScrollView`.

 * `HLToolbarNode`.
 A horizontal toolbar of squares, with various visual formatting, sizing, and animation options.

+* `HLRingNode`.
+A collection of items (usually buttons) arranged in a circle around a center point.

 * `HLTiledNode`.
 Behaves like an `SKSpriteNode` that tiles its texture to fit a specified size.